WHAT WE'RE ALL ABOUT

 And why not all newsletters are the same.

-Ready to Go Newsletters is the creation of Simon Payn
+Ready to Go Newsletters was founded by Simon Payn

 Sometimes people ask me … why did I start Ready to Go Newsletters?
 Well, it goes like this …